ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 This is extracted from the `List` module of the standard library.

 However, some projects tend to avoid or reduce the usage of exceptions.
-In such a context, reversing the convention is a relatively common idiom.
-It is the version of the function that raises exceptions that is suffixed with `_exn`.
-Using the same functions, that would be the specification
+In such a context, the opposite convention is relatively common: the version of the function that raises exceptions is suffixed with `_exn`.
+Using the same functions, that would give the specification:
 ```ocaml
 val find_exn: ('a -> bool) -> 'a list -> 'a
 (** @raise Not_found *)